10 Rockefeller Plaza

 10 Rockefeller Plaza (formerly the Eastern Air Lines Building and Holland House) is a 16-story building located on Rockefeller Plaza between 48th and 49th Streets in Midtown Manhattan, New York City.
-Completed in 1940, the building is part of Rockefeller Center, and was built in the Art Deco style.
+Completed in 1940, the building is part of Rockefeller Center and, like the rest of the complex, was built in the Art Deco style.

 Architecture

 10 Rockefeller Plaza is located on the west side of Rockefeller Plaza between 48th and 49th Streets.
 Its planning name was the Holland House, but the Dutch government did not sign on, so the building became the Eastern Air Lines Building instead.

 Form and facade

 10 Rockefeller was built as a 16-story slab, basically a miniature version of 1 Rockefeller Plaza across the street.
 Unlike the other buildings, there are no exterior reliefs or carvings on 10 Rockefeller Plaza.

 The lowest four stories are designed as storefronts.
 There are four-story-tall glass-faced retail wings to the north and south, which contrast with the design of the rest of the complex.
 The northern wing contains a rounded moderne-style corner at Rockefeller Plaza and 48th Street.
 Instead of a limestone entrance portal, 10 Rockefeller had a glass portal with a large mural on the lobby wall behind it.
 The design of the glass-faced retail space was considered "baffling" to retailers, and the space remained unused until at least the 1950s.

 The upper 12 stories contain offices.
 There is one setback on the facade, similar to that on 1 Rockefeller Plaza.